merlin-mallory/CS_361_Currency_Exchange_Game/README.md

-# For the grader
+# How to run this app
-cd into "splitpane-react", and then run "npm install" and "npm start".
+cd into the "splitpane-react" folder, and then run "npm install" and "npm start".

 # Currency Exchange Game